 If this sounds too good to be true, then it probably is.
-There are three eerily similar websites — Star Celebrity Dresses, The Celebrity Dresses, and World Celebrity Dress — that advertise knockoffs of the night’s best dresses, and the glowing reviews on each could have you sold.
+There are a few websites — The Celebrity Dresses, World Celebrity Dress, and Milanoo — that advertise knockoffs of the night’s best dresses, and the glowing reviews on each site may have you sold.

 In fact, many people prefer to pay more for quality items that they're sure will last longer.

 These sites all have similar traits, such as always having a sale and only displaying photos of the dress on the celebrity.
-But if you’re feeling lucky, you may just get a gorgeous gown for half of nothing!
-(Star Celebrity Dresses, The Celebrity Dresses, and World Celebrity Dress were contacted for comment, but did not respond by the time of publication.)
+But if you’re feeling lucky and want to take the chance, you might just get a gorgeous-looking gown for half of nothing.
+(The Celebrity Dresses, Milanoo, and World Celebrity Dress were contacted for comment, but did not respond by the time of publication.)